-Figure 5.5: Left: peak axial tension (negative) between wedge and end-spacer in the bonded.
-Right: total contact force (negative in tension) between wedge and end-spacer in the bonded case.
+Figure 5.5: Total contact force (negative in tension) between wedge and end-spacer in the bonded case.

 In summary, a higher tension between the spacer and end-shoe is observed in the Q3 due to the lower azimuthal and axial pre-load caused by the closed pole key gap.
 The higher tension results in a higher possibility of epoxy cracking between the wedge and the end-spacer.